cran-task-views/MissingData/MissingData.md

     (function `hotdeck`) and a fractional version (using weights) is provided in `r pkg("FHDI")`. `r pkg("StatMatch")` also uses hot-deck imputation to impute surveys from an external dataset.\
-    Similarly, `r pkg("impimp")` uses the notion of "donor" to impute a set of possible values, termed "imprecise imputation".
+    Similarly, `r pkg("impimp")` uses the notion of a "donor" to impute a set of possible values, termed "imprecise imputation".
 -   Imputation *based on random forest* is implemented in `r pkg("missForest")` with a faster version in `r pkg("missRanger")`.